-The Law Office of Joseph Onwuteaka, P.C. has been diligently representing those who have been injured and winning premises liability cases for more than three decades.
-When you turn to a top Houston personal injury lawyer, you can move forward with confidence knowing that we have the experience required to successfully navigate the litigation process, helping you secure the financial compensation that you deserve.
+For three decades I have been diligently representing those who have been injured and winning premises liability cases.
+As a top Houston personal injury lawyer, when you have me on your side, you can move forward with confidence knowing that I have the experience required to successfully navigate the litigation process, helping you secure the financial compensation that you deserve.

-Premises liability can be introduced into many different situations.
+Premises liability can be introduced in many different situations.
 Each case is different and handled on an individual basis, but here are some of the most common forms of premises liability:

-If you have experienced any of these conditions and suffered and injury as a result, you may have a premises liability claim that can recover financial compensation.
+If you have experienced any of these conditions and suffered an injury as a result, you may have a premises liability claim that can recover financial compensation.

 In order to win a premises liability case, you must basically prove that the owner, proprietor or landlord was negligent.
 It must be established that the owner, proprietor or landlord knew or should have known of the dangerous condition on the property.
 It must also be shown that they failed to warn of and/or rectify the condition and this failure was the cause of the accident which resulted in personal injury.